Seristic/Prism-Flow/README.md

 - Open an issue to report bugs or suggest enhancements.
 - Fork the repository and submit a pull request.

-Please refer to our `CONTRIBUTING.md` (create this file later) for more details on our contribution guidelines.
+Please refer to our `CONTRIBUTING.md` (to be created) for more details on our contribution guidelines.

 ---

 ## 📝 License

-This project is licensed under **The SOLACE License (Software Of Liberty And Community Equity)**.
+This project is licensed under The SOLACE License (Software Of Liberty And Community Equity).

-See [LICENSE.md](./LICENSE.md) for the full license text.
+See [**LICENSE**](LICENSE.md) for the full license text.